joelberkeley/spidr/tutorials/BayesianOptimization.md

 The final point is then gathered from `map optimizer (oa <*> fa)`, and this concludes our discussion of the core design.
 Next, we'll implement this in full, and introduce some convenience syntax on the way.

-## Separating representation from computation with `Empiric` and `>>>`
+## Separating representation from computation with `Empiric`

 The `Morphism i o`, or `i ~> o` type, has proven to be quite flexibly in allowing us to construct an acquisition tactic.
 However, since our representation of `i` of all the data and models is completely unconstrained, our `i ~> o` values will need to know how to handle this representation.
 Alongside actually constructing the value, this means the value is doing two things.
 It would be nice to be able to separate these concerns of representation and computation.
 To do this, let's take a look at acquisition function.
 Recall that while `modelMean` only uses the model directly, other acquisition functions can also depend directly on the data.
 All acquisitions will depend on at least the model _or_ the data, and these two always appear together, we can define an atomic empirical value as one that takes one data set and the corresponding model.
 We call this an `Empiric`.
 We can then pair each `Empiric` value `emp` with functionality `f` to gather the data set and model from the `i` value, with the infix operator `>>>` as `f >>> emp`.
-This turns out to be a practical API for most cases, and where it doesn't fulfil our needds, we can always construct our `i ~> o` explicitly.
+This turns out to be a practical API for most cases, and where it doesn't fulfil our needs, we can always construct our `i ~> o` explicitly.

 With this new functionality at hand, we'll return to our objective with failure regions.
 First we define some data on failure regions, and model that data